Registered Veterinary Technicians:

 Carolina graduated from Santa Barbara Business College in 2007 to pursue human medicine.
 After working with humans, she realized her true passion for animals.
 That same year, Carolina joined the team at PBVC and has been here ever since!
 Carolina’s favorite thing to do at work is draw blood and perform dental cleanings.

-She has four dogs of her own (Mikayla, Chula, Paris, and Diego).
+She has three dogs of her own (Mikayla, Chula, and Diego).
 In her spare time she loves to go shopping and spend time with her son, Mikey.

 Carolina will always treat your pets like one of her own family!